payelsantra/HF-RAG/README.md

 # HF-RAG

 This is the repository for the paper: `HF-RAG: Hierarchical Fusion-based Retrieval-Augmented Generation with Multiple Sources and Rankers`.
+The codes will be released in more detail after publication.

 This repository allows the replication of all results reported in the papers.
 In particular, it is organized as follows:
+- [Implementation Details] (#Implementation Details)
 - [Prerequisites](#Prerequisites)
 - [Data Preparation](#Data-Preparation)
   - [Data Preprocessing](#Data-Preprocessing)